- To be familiar with different kinds of software and the purposes behind them

 Self Assessment Answers

-A Content Management System simplifies the creation of websites so that users don’t have to understand the various technologies involved in order to create web sites.
+- Why would you use a Content Management System?
+A Content Management System simplifies the creation of websites so that users don’t have to understand the various technologies involved in order to create websites.
 A Content Management System can make it easier to maintain a website by making it easier to edit content, and manage multiple people editing.

 - https://opensource.com/resources/what-open-hardware ↵